Qingggyun/learngit/readme.txt

-Git is a version control sydtem.
+Git is a distributed version control sydtem.
 Git is free software.